 Georgia Transmission's depreciation rates include a component that addresses the cost of removal and salvage.
-Provisions for the cost of removal, net of salvage, are included in accumulated depreciation.
+Provisions for the cost of removal, net salvage, are included in accumulated depreciation.

 Electric plant is stated at original cost, which is the cost of the plant when first dedicated to public service plus the cost of any subsequent additions.
 Electric plant includes direct labor and materials, allocated overheads and contract labor, and is reduced by any contribution in aid of construction.
 Original cost includes an allowance for the cost of equity and debt funds used during construction.
 Georgia Transmission calculates the weighted cost of equity and debt funds at the embedded cost of all such funds.
+The weighted cost of equity and debt funds for 2018 was 1.0% and 3.1%, respectively, for a total weighted cost of 4.1%.
 The weighted cost of equity and debt funds for 2017 was 0.9% and 3.2%, respectively, for a total weighted cost of 4.1%.
-The weighted cost of equity and debt funds for 2016 was 1.0% and 3.1%, respectively, for a total weighted cost of 4.1%.
-The plant acquisition adjustments represent the excess of the cost of the plant to Georgia Transmission over the original cost, less accumulated depreciation at the time of acquisition, and are being amortized during periods ranging from 10 to 40 years.
+The plant acquisition adjustments represent the excess of the cost of the plant to Georgia Transmission over the original cost, less accumulated depreciation at the time of acquisition, and are amortized over periods ranging from 10 to 40 years.

-Maintenance and repairs of property, and replacements and renewals of items determined to be less than complete retirement units are charged to expense.
+Maintenance and repairs of property as well as replacements and renewals of items determined to be less-than-complete retirement units are charged to expense.
 Replacements and renewals of items considered to be complete retirement units are charged to the plant accounts.
-At the time properties are disposed of, the original cost plus cost of removal, less salvage of such property, is charged to the accumulated provision for depreciation.
+At the time in which properties are disposed, the original cost plus the cost of removal, less any salvage of such property, is charged to the accumulated provision for depreciation.